 One of the main uses of Fibers is to encapsulate and handle errors.
 Janet offers

-no direct mechanism for try/catch like some language, and instead builds error
+no direct mechanism for try/catch like some languages, and instead builds error

 handling on top of Fibers.
 When some function throws an error, Janet creates a signal

 and throws that signal in the current fiber.
-The signal will be propogated up the
+The signal will be propagated up the

 chain of active fibers until it hits a fiber that is ready to handle the error signal.